Bjond/ribbon-resteasy-poc/README.md

 [![][travis img]][travis]

-# bjond-resteasy-poc
+# ribbon-resteasy-poc

 ## Proof of concept using RESTEASY, Ribbon and Eureka

-Unfortunatley the examples and documentation for the Netflix OSS service architecture is not well done.
+Unfortunatley the examples and documentation for the Netflix OSS service architecture are not well done.
 The software itself is excellent.
 It took three days to get this P.O.C. working and without _deprecation_ warnings provided by their examples.